 In Recital

-Along with interests in opera, Mr. Boskoff finds an equal passion in the art song repertoire, modern music repertoire, and concert works.
+Along with interests in opera, Mr. Boskoff finds an equal passion in the art song repertoire, modern music repertoire, J.S.
+Bach and concert works.
 Since 2013, he as been apart of a dozen of recital programs ranging from new compositions, degree recitals, public outreach, and solo concert work.
 "A champion of programming," Mr. Boskoff takes tedious care in manipulating the order of the recital, making sure each performance is unique and enjoyable to the audience.
 Along with a proper program, he ensures that new works are performed on each recital and tries to expand the breadth of the repertoire heard in today's recital hall.
 He also attempts to combine several different artistic mediums in each recital to help push the recital into the 21st century of performance art; such as visual art, dance, poetry reading, monologue and technology.
-Mr. Boskoff is also a full time rostered artist with Bach Society Houston, where he frequently performs in the ensemble as a member and soloist.
+Mr. Boskoff is also a full time rostered artist with Bach Society Houston, where he frequently performs in the ensemble as a member and soloist and has most recently performed his first Evangelist in Bach’s St. John Passion in San Antonio with Zion Lutheran Church and early baroque ensemble.

 Mr. Boskoff has several initiatives with collaborators in relation to expanding how Art Song is presented in this new age of Western Art Music.
 The first being The Tenor Horn Project with Valerie Sly.
 This aims to expand the repertoire of the classical chamber due and help branch the unique colors and timbres into modern mediums and styles.
 The second is The Staged Song Cycle Project.
 Here, Mr. Boskoff takes staple vocal repertoire and stages it in a dramatic way.
 The aim is to further audience engagement with chamber music and Western Art music in general.